flare-foundation/fasset-indexer/README.md

 ## Docker Deployment

-The docker image can be either built from this project, or one from github can be used.
-The repository also features the `compose.yaml` file that features a local postgres deployment and requires the following `.env` config:
+A local docker image can be either built from this repository, or one from github can be utilised.
+The repository also includes the `compose.yaml` file that features a local postgres deployment and requires the following `.env` config:

 - **COMPOSE_PROJECT_NAME**: needs to be set to a unique name of your docker deployment;
 - **COMPOSE_PROFILES**: needs to be a list of options `core`, `api`, `ripple`, `watchdog`;